edwiny/progref/java/spring_boot.md

 The `EntityManager` is a core JPA API for persisting entities via JPA.

 Spring has deep integration into JPA.
 But injecting a bean from JPA requires a bit different logic to the usual Autowire mechanism.
-You have to use the annotations from `javax.pesistence`:
+You have to use the annotations from `javax.persistence`:

 ```
 import javax.persistence.EntityManager;